This 'Tell Me Lies' Sex Scene Shows Why We Need Enthusiastic Consent

 Advertisement

-Lucy and Stephen’s torrid relationship is at the centre of Hulu's new show (which will air in the UK on Disney+ in November), an adaptation of Carola Lovering’s novel of the same name.
+Lucy and Stephen’s torrid relationship is at the centre of the new show, an adaptation of Carola Lovering’s novel of the same name and available to watch on Disney+ in Australia.
 But in episode 4, “Take Off Your Pants and Jacket,” Tell Me Lies shifts focus a bit to give the spotlight to Bree (Catherine Missal), Lucy’s virgin best friend.
-After a false start with another freshman, Drew (Benjamin Wadsworth), she enters episode 4 determined to have sex with Tim (Tyriq Withers), a hot senior.
+After a false start with another freshman, Drew (Benjamin Wadsworth), she enters episode 4 determined to have sex with Tim (Tyriq Withers), a hot upperclassman.

 Their first encounter is completely consensual, but underwhelming.
 Bree isn’t too shaken when it’s not exactly a mind-blowing experience though.
 She’s determined to lose her virginity in college.
 As Lucy reassures her later, it’s totally normal not to orgasm your first time.
 “She views [sex] as this ticket into adulthood and coolness,” Missal tells Refinery29.
 So, when Tim sends her a “You up?” text late one night, she goes to his dorm.
 This time, she’s convinced it’s going to be better, maybe even good.
 But he’s not hard, so he asks her to go down on him, and then asks her to touch herself for him.
 When he’s finally good to go, he positions them so that she’s on her stomach, bending down on the bed.
 Bree is clearly uncomfortable, and she does voice her discomfort, telling Tim that she wants to be on her back, but he keeps her down, saying that he likes it this way, and so she goes silent.